EurovisionworldEurovisionworld

 Who's in which Semi-final?

-Ukraine and the other Big-5 countries (Germany, France, Italy, Spain and United Kingdom) are pre-qualified for the Grand Final on 13 May 2023.
-The rest of the countries will be allocated to one of the two Semi-finals to be held on 9 and 11 May 2023.
-The allocation draw will be made on 31 January 2023.
+Ukraine and the Big-5 countries (Germany, France, Italy, Spain and United Kingdom) were pre-qualified for the Grand Final on 13 May 2023.
+The rest of the countries were allocated to one of the two Semi-finals that were held on 9 and 11 May 2023.
+The allocation draw was made on 31 January, while the Semi-finals' running order were announced on 22 March.

-10 countries from each of the two Semi-finals will qualify for the Grand Final that will feature a total of 26 countries: 10 from Semi-final 1, 10 from Semi-final 2, Big-5 and Ukraine.
+10 countries from each of the two Semi-finals qualified for the Grand Final that featured a total of 26 countries: 10 from Semi-final 1, 10 from Semi-final 2, Big-5 and Ukraine.

 Tickets

-Tickets for Eurovision 2023 went on sale on 7 March, and were sold out within 2.5 hours.
+The first wave of tickets for Eurovision 2023 went on sale on 7 March and were sold out within 2.5 hours.
+The second wave of tickets went on sale on 24 April.

 Eurovision Village: Pier Head